From John 11

 Jesus let him finish until there was silence.
 He was still.

 At last, calmly and deliberately, He spoke.
 “This sickness is not unto death, but for the glory of God, that the Son of God might be glorified by it.”

 Their hearts leaped!
 What relief!
 Lazarus was going to get better!
 Nothing could be more clear.
 It wasn’t as bad as they had all thought.
-Deeply comforted, they were glad to have such good news to return to the sisters with.
+Deeply comforted, they were glad to have such wonderful news to return to the sisters.

 Jesus would not have to come.
 Everything was going to turn out well.
 The disciples, also relieved, were glad to stay off the dangerous journey back into Judea for the time being; they did not relish the thought of returning to Jerusalem again so soon.

 There was nothing further for the messengers to do but get the good news back to Mary and Martha quickly.
 Surely, though, the sisters themselves would soon begin to notice their brother’s hearty recovery: there was no great need for haste.
 The two messengers rested for a bit, refreshed themselves, and began their long journey back that afternoon.
 The Master’s promise was enough; they could return without Him.

 It was late the following afternoon when the messengers arrived back in Bethany, eager to share the Master’s comforting words, and looking forward to the thankful celebration that would surely follow.
 Mary, between tending her brother and stoking a low fire, was anxiously scanning the horizon, anticipating the life-giving return.